Frequently Asked Questions

 Is there a fee to drop off an animal?

 We request at least a $25.00 donation to offset the costs of taking in an animal.
-However, as an open-door shelter, no animal is ever refused.
+As an open door shelter, however, no animal is ever refused for an unwillingness or inability to make that donation.

 Do you bill for services?

-No. Please speak to our Clinic Manager regarding special circumstances for sick animals who need immediate care.
+No. Please speak to our Clinic Manager at 412-345-7300 x223 regarding special circumstances for sick animals who need immediate care.

 How long will my cat/dog be pregnant?